Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 - You’re having trouble affording food, medicine, or utilities

-- You want to explore senior living options and don’t know the difference
+- You want to explore senior living options

-- Literally ANY question about senior care
+- Literally any question about senior care

 Senior Centers & Community Programs

-Senior centers are community hubs offering activities, meals, education, health screenings, and most importantly—social connection.
+Senior centers are community hubs offering activities, meals, education, health screenings, and social connection.
 Isolation is a serious health risk for seniors; regular senior center participation improves both physical and mental health.
-Major Area Senior Centers: Senior Resource Center (Main Location) 4875 N. 2nd Street, Loves Park, IL 61111 Phone: (815) 964-1111 The largest senior center in the region, offering:- Daily activities (exercise classes, games, crafts, educational programs)

 Support Groups